DimeOne/docker-openxpki/README.md

 This container has no https configuration and is expected to be run behind an nginx reverse-proxy.

+An example configuration may be found within this repository at configs/nginx/openxpki

 # Running & Commands

 This container is expected to be linked to a MySql server or have the connection details passed through environment variables.